visit-dav/visit/src/doc/getting_started/Startup_Options.rst

                              differencing mode and specify the two databases to difference.

-                             Note: All options occurring on the command-line *after* the '-diff' option are treated as options to the differencing script while all options occurring *before* the '-diff' option are treated
+                             Note: All options occurring on the command line *after* the '-diff' option are treated as options to the differencing script while all options occurring *before* the '-diff' option are treated